benlb35/hackathon/README.md

 #### Area type mapping

-We have created several tables, accessible via API, to map between the different area types which occur within our other data.
+Several tables are available via download from the ONS to map between the different area types which occur within our other data.

-The [first API](https://coronavirus.data.gov.uk/cases) maps between LSOA and UTLA (Upper Tier Local Authority).
-These mappings are publicly available through [the ONS](https://geoportal.statistics.gov.uk/datasets/9f4c270148014f20bf24abff9a7aef62_0).
+The first maps between LSOA and UTLA (Upper Tier Local Authority).
+This data can be found [here](https://geoportal.statistics.gov.uk/datasets/9f4c270148014f20bf24abff9a7aef62_0).

-The second [API maps](https://coronavirus.data.gov.uk/cases) between LTLA (Lower Tier Local Authority) and UTLA (Upper Tier Local Authority).
-These mappings are also publicly available through [the ONS](https://geoportal.statistics.gov.uk/datasets/lower-tier-local-authority-to-upper-tier-local-authority-april-2019-lookup-in-england-and-wales).
+The second maps between LTLA (Lower Tier Local Authority) and UTLA (Upper Tier Local Authority).
+This data is available [here](https://geoportal.statistics.gov.uk/datasets/lower-tier-local-authority-to-upper-tier-local-authority-april-2019-lookup-in-england-and-wales).

-The [third](https://coronavirus.data.gov.uk/cases) maps UK post codes to LTLA, LSOA (Lower layer Super Output Area) and MSOA (Middle layer Super Output Area).
-Most of the data in this section are reported at LSOA level, so this API is useful for linking to other area types.
-These mappings are again publicly available through [the ONS](https://geoportal.statistics.gov.uk/datasets/80628f9289574ba4b39a76ca7830b7e9_0).
+The third maps UK post codes to LTLA, LSOA (Lower layer Super Output Area) and MSOA (Middle layer Super Output Area).You can find this data [here](https://geoportal.statistics.gov.uk/datasets/80628f9289574ba4b39a76ca7830b7e9_0).

 Here below is a key of these area types in ascending order of size: